• Skip to primary navigation

 Afternoon options in Drumheller

 After all that walking, it’s time to eat!
-Head for ‘You Gotta Eat Here’-approved Bernie and the Boys Bistro for a ‘dino-sized mammoth burger’, or settle for an equally delicious human-sized burger.
+Head for ‘You Gotta Eat Here’-approved Bernie and the Boys Bistro for a ‘dino-sized mammoth burger,’ or settle for an equally delicious human-sized burger.
 To cap off your lunch, head to Valley Brewing for a pint or two of some refreshing and delicious local beer!

-Bicycle along Drumheller’s Pedestrian Loop
+Walk along Drumheller’s Pedestrian Loop

 Visit the Royal Tyrrell Museum